Festive Deals ends in

 How many pillows should side sleepers use?

-If you're a side sleeper, you do get to use two pillows but they're not both for your head!
-The best way to align your spine is to have one pillow under your head and one between your knees.
-In the side sleeping position, the leg you place on top can pull on your spine leading to stress on your lower back and hips.
+The best way to align your spine when sleeping on your side is to have one pillow under your head and one between your knees.
+This is because the leg you place on top can pull on your spine, leading to stress on your lower back and hips.

 How many pillows should back sleepers use?